 Head lice (which are not an illness or disease) are common among children and may spread easily through contact during play or when students share items such as headphones, brushes, combs hats, or other items that come in contact with hair.
-If IDEA observes that a student may have head lice, an appropriate administrator will contact the student's parent/guardian to determine whether the student needs to be sent home and to discuss a plan for treatment with an FDA-approved medicated shampoo or cream rinse.
-When an elementary student has head lice, IDEA will also provide written notice to the student's parent/guardian and the parents/guardians of each child assigned to the same classroom as required by state law.
+If IDEA observes that a student may have head lice, an appropriate administrator will contact the student's legal guardian to discuss a plan for treatment with an FDA-approved medicated shampoo or cream rinse.
+When an elementary student has head lice, IDEA will also provide written notice to the student's legal guardian and the legal guardians of each child assigned to the same classroom as required by state law.